aptivator/ttt-engine-heuristic/README.md

 ```

 3. Finds an opponent's win.
 (There is no need to include `move` property in
-the result.  `ch` is included in case UI may need that).
+the result.  `ch` is included in case a UI may need that).

 ```js
 let board = [